fjiang212/my-notes/certifications/aws-bigdata-specialty/architecture.md

     * Share the cluster snapshot with another AWS account to view and restore the snapshot.
     * Before you copy a snapshot to another region, first enable cross-region snapshots.
     * In the destination AWS account, restore the shared cluster snapshot.

+* Amazon Redshift Enhanced VPC Routing

+When you use Amazon Redshift Enhanced VPC Routing, Amazon Redshift forces all COPY and UNLOAD traffic between your cluster and your data repositories through your Amazon VPC
 ## Machine Learning

 Input data is the data that you use to create a datasource.
 You must save your input data in the comma-separated values (.csv) format.